geoff-project/coi-utils/docs/guide/japc_utils.rst

                 return value

-However, one problem remains: This implementation of :meth:`cernml.coi.SingleOptimizable.compute_single_objective()` will not return for as long as the device failure persists.
+However, one problem remains: This implementation of :meth:`~cernml.coi.SingleOptimizable.compute_single_objective()` will not return for as long as the device failure persists.
 If this is a long time, the host application never regains control and its user has no possibility to interrupt and cancel the operation.

-This is the problem that cooperative :mod:`~coi:cernml.coi.cancellation` aims to solve.
+This is the problem that cooperative `~coi:cernml.coi.cancellation` aims to solve.
 We can request a cancellation token from the host application and use it to check whether the user has cancelled our optimization.
 Parameter streams have full support for cancellation tokens:

 .. code-block:: python